aleung/gitbook-plugin-page-toc/README.md

 # gitbook-plugin-page-toc

-Add Table of Contents (TOC) to every page in your GitBook.
+This plugin adds a table of contents (TOC) to each page in your Gitbook.

-It adds anchors link to headings inside the page as well.
+You can set whether the TOC appears on all pages by default, and you can enable or disable the TOC on individual pages to override the default.

 ![](https://raw.githubusercontent.com/aleung/gitbook-plugin-page-toc/master/doc/screenshot-1.png)